 Digraphs, Trigraphs, Graphemes, Blends, and consonant clusters are all unfamiliar terms for parents who want to teach their kids how to start reading and writing.
 So, do you think they are important to know? or you can find your way without mastering teaching your kid the letter sounds in the correct order?

-Well, the short answer for that will be yes, you might find your way but still, you won’t get more than 70% accurate order for teaching the sounds.
+Well, the short answer to that will be yes, you might find your way but still, you won’t get more than 70% accurate order for teaching the sounds.
 Before this article, We have introduced the phases and I’d like to tell you that teaching the digraphs starts from phase 3.
 So, we won’t be able to introduce our kids to digraphs before that.
 The most important question that you might be asking now is “What are digraphs?”.
 Well, I didn’t tell you!

 What are digraphs?